Breathe. It's finally done.

 Reality blinks and everything goes dark.

-There is nothing, until the roar of rushing skies fades back into our senses.
+There is nothing, until the roar of rushing skies fades back into my senses.
 Hells' heat, red dragons, burning lakes, all of it gone.
 The cool air of Faerûn kisses my skin, but the damage to the ship is done.
 The nautiloid is going down.
 I grab the wheel and try to steer the ship into an even landing.

 So, who am I?